Abhaypru/SpiralMap/docs/models_available.rst

 Taylor_Cordes_1992
 ------------------

+#.
+Step 1.

-This class implements the model from `Taylor & Cordes et al. 1993 <https://ui.adsabs.harvard.edu/abs/1993ApJ...411..674T/abstract>`_ which is based on free-electron density distributions in the Milky Way.
+    * This class implements the model from `Taylor & Cordes et al. 1993 <https://ui.adsabs.harvard.edu/abs/1993ApJ...411..674T/abstract>`_ which is based on radio and optical observations of H II regions.

-This formulation uses empirical fits to pulsar dispersion measures to delineate the spiral arms, and we have utilized the data presented in their Table 1 to generate the corresponding plots.
+    * This formulation uses empirical fits to pulsar dispersion measures to delineate the spiral arms, and we have utilized the data presented in their Table 1 to generate the corresponding plots.

 Drimmel_NIR_2000
 ----------------